LuisPeMoraRod/drones_exploration_sim/README.md

-# Drones exploration - simulation
+# Multiple agent frontier based exploration - simulation

 ### How to run the project: